[Moderate revision–posted 1/6/23 (replaces 2/17/22 edition)]

 All travel must be for the benefit of the institution.
-It is the policy of TTU to follow travel requirements as set forth in:
+It is the policy of TTU to follow travel requirements as outlined in:

-The requirements set forth in this policy apply to all official travel, regardless of funding source.
+The requirements outlined in this policy apply to all official travel, regardless of funding source.

 A travel expense may be reimbursed only if the purpose of the travel clearly involves official state business and is consistent with the university's legal authority.

-The university shall minimize the amount of travel expenses reimbursed by ensuring that each travel arrangement is the most cost-effective considering all relevant circumstances.
+The university shall minimize the number of travel expenses reimbursed by ensuring that each travel arrangement is the most cost-effective considering all relevant circumstances.

 b.
 Employee Responsibility

-A state employee shall ensure that her/his travel complies with applicable state laws, Textravel (https://fmx.cpa.state.tx.us/fmx/travel/textravel/index.php), and any policies adopted by TTU.
-Failure to comply will result in a delayed payment or reimbursement or a rejection of the employee's travel voucher.
+A state employee shall ensure that their travel complies with applicable state laws, Textravel (https://fmx.cpa.state.tx.us/fmx/travel/textravel/index.php), and any policies adopted by TTU.
+Failure to comply will result in delayed payment or reimbursement or rejection of the employee's travel voucher.

 3. General Provisions